seth-git/atomicglobalmin/readme.txt

 Note that the bondLengths.txt file was automatically generated from from average bond lengths stored in the files averageSingleBondLengthsInAngstroms.txt and averageMultipleBondLengthsInAngstroms.txt using the Perl script updateBondLengths.pl.
 These average bond lengths were taken from the Handbook of Chemistry and Physics.
 The updateBondLengths.pl program allows bonds to be 15% larger or smaller than average bond lengths when generating bondLengths.txt.

 Since performing a bond rotational search is non-random, there are no difficult parameters to set.
 When performing a simulated annealing, particle swarm, or genetic algorithm search, these random algorithms have parameters you will need to set.
 More specific information on setting these parameters as well as the general format of input files is given in the next section.
+F. Adding Additional Quantum Chemistry Packages

+	This software was designed to be used with the Gaussian.
+While other quantum chemistry packages have not yet been implemented, the software has been configured to make adding these as simple as possible.
+To add a quantum chemistry package, do the following:

+1. Add a one-line define statement to energyProgram.h as follows:
+   #define NAME_OF_YOUR_ENERGY_PROGRAM             UNIQUE_INTEGER
+2. Add the program name, input and output file extensions, and other basic information to energyProgram.cc.
+3. Write methods for creating input files and reading output files in energy.cc.

+G. References

+A few publications where the software has been used are below:

+[1] Clark, J.; Call, S. T.; Austin, D.; Hansen, J. Computational Study of Isopren Hydroxyalkyl Peroxy Radical-Water complexes (C5H8(OH)O2-H2O).
+J. Phys.
+Chem.
+A, 2010, 114 (23), 6534–6541.

+[2] Averkiev, B. B.; Call, S.; Boldyrev, A. I.; Wang, L. M.; Huang, W.; Wang, L. S. Photoelectron spectroscopy and ab initio study of the structure and bonding of Al7N- and Al7N.
+J. Phys.
+Chem.
+A. 2008, 112(9), 1873-1879.

+[3] Call, S. T.; Boldyrev, A. I., Zubarev, D. Y. Global Minimum Structure Searches via Particle Swarm Optimization.
+J. Comput.
+Chem.
+2007, 28, 1177-1186.
 II.
 Input file formats and optimization of random algorithm parameters

 This section discusses the parameters in the input file and techniques for setting them.
 Knowing how to set parameters optimally can influence the performance of each algorithm.
 While setting these parameters takes practice, examples are provided.
 Also, some of the more important parameters can be set for you automatically by the program.